 Working to End Suffering & Premature Death

-The Canadian Hemochromatosis Society runs six programs designed to further our vision.
+The Canadian Hemochromatosis Society runs the following programs designed to further our vision.

 The purpose of this program is to address questions and concerns of clients who have symptoms that can be attributed to hemochromatosis, suspect a diagnosis of hemochromatosis, have been undiagnosed, misdiagnosed, effectively diagnosed, have family members who have recently been diagnosed, or who have been managing their hemochromatosis for a while and have new issues.

 Community Awareness and Outreach

 The purpose of this program is to raise awareness and provide information about hemochromatosis among the public.
 Individuals and families will recognize their risk for iron overload and ask their doctors for proper testing, thereby leading to early diagnosis, treatment and prevention of the potential complications, disease and early death when hemochromatosis is otherwise unrecognized and untreated.

 Health care professionals can facilitate early diagnosis by maintaining a high index of suspicion in patients with early symptoms and in high risk groups by screening these patients for hemochromatosis.
 The purpose of this program is to foster awareness amongst the health care professionals so that they will consider a diagnosis of hemochromatosis in patients who present with hemochromatosis-related signs and symptoms.

 The purpose of this program is to recruit volunteers and train, equip and assign them to program activities.
 In addition, the purpose is to maintain, establish and grow Volunteer Regional Chapters throughout the country to enable the Society to operate its programs and activities within every community.
 We always welcome volunteers!
 Please check out the opportunities here.